 Before an emergency occurs, it’s a good idea to stay informed about the problems your child may encounter.
 Here are a few things you should keep in mind about teething pain, loose baby teeth, and other common dental issues.

 Typically occurring in babies that are between four months and two and a half years old, teething may cause excessive drooling, tender gums, and some irritability.
 Giving your baby a cold teething ring or gently rubbing her gums with wet gauze or your finger may also make her feel better.

 It is normal for a child’s first set of teeth to become loose and fall out.
 On the other hand, if your child’s baby tooth is knocked loose, schedule an appointment with our office so we can assess whether any damage has been done.

 Issues with Permanent Teeth

-Bleeding gums can have multiple causes: periodontal disease, rough brushing, or an injury to the gum tissue.
-If your child experiences heavy bleeding, it’s vital to call our office immediately.
-Wash the youngster’s mouth with warm salt water and put gentle pressure on the area to soothe it before your appointment.
+Bleeding gums can result from a number of factors, including periodontal disease, rough brushing, or an injury to the gum tissue.
+If your child’s gums are bleeding heavily, call our office right away so we can address the situation.
+If you have time before your appointment, wash your child’s mouth with salted water and gently put pressure on the affected area.

 Regardless of the type of dental issue your child has, you can always consult Dr. LaLande for further guidance.
 We make sure our emergency services are available 24 hours a day and seven days a week, so you have ready access to convenient and professional dental care that will have your child feeling better in no time.